TencentBlueKing/bk-cmdb/docs/apidoc/cc/en/find_module_batch.md

-### Functional description
+### Function Description

-Obtain the attribute information of the module instances under the specified service in batches according to the service ID and module instance ID list, plus the module attribute list you want to return (v3.8.6)
+Batch obtain the attribute information of specified module instances under a specified business based on the business ID and the list of module instance IDs, along with the desired module attribute list. (v3.8.6)

 ### Request Parameters